nodejs/node-core-utils/docs/git-node.md

 `--no-validate-reports-confirm` for batch mode without the per-report prompts.
 Use `--validate-reports-limit=<n>` to test the flow against a smaller number of reports.

+Some LLM providers or custom commands may incur token-based charges beyond a regular subscription.
+The command asks for confirmation once before running those providers.
+Batch runs with `--no-validate-reports-confirm` must also pass `--llm-allow-paid-usage`.

 #### LLM prompt and reasoning